Keaft/the-pathfinders-lethal-company-modpack/README.md

 #### Known issue(s):
 - On startup **EmployeeAssignments** says it's out of date, but it's not. :D
-- EXP only goes down?
-Unclear on what causes this or if it's still happening after chasing it around.
+- EXP going down.
+This occurs when you lose a value of scrap on your ship greater than what you gain.
+This is a vanilla bug in which scrapCollectedInLevel is divided by totalScrapValueInLevel resulting in a negative value.
+Or so it seems :)